baites/baites.github.io/_posts/2018-05-14-python-singletons-the-borg-and-the-metaborg.md

 This version of the Borg relies upon redefining *\_\_new\_\_(...)* function as it is the case of a class variable singleton.
 However, in a Borg, every instantiation of the child class **A** returns a **different instance** of **A** but all of them with a **shared state** pointed by *\_state* class variable.
 This means that all the instances of **A**, although individually different, *belong to the Borg collective A* (and resistance is futile)!

 The Borg pattern has a similar drawback/feature as the class variable singleton, that is that the instance state is re-initialized.
-This process changes the state of the not only the returned instance but of the whole Borg collective, for example, check [this Borg example from my repo](https://github.com/baites/examples/blob/master/patterns/python/singleton/Borg.py#L61).
+This process changes the state of the not only the returned instance but of the whole Borg collective, for example, check this Borg example `./Borg.py I` from my [repo](https://github.com/baites/examples/blob/master/patterns/python/singleton/Borg.py#L61).

-{% highlight bash %}
-./Borg.py I
-Initialize A twice
-x.value = y
-y.value = y
-{% endhighlight %}

 Inheritance in the Borg works differently than from previous two singletons.
 For the Borg, there is not differences between parent and child classes.
-Assuming you have a parent class **A** and its child **B** then we always obtain the same shared state regardless of the order on how **A** or **B** were initialized.
+Assuming you have a parent class **A** and its child **B** then we always obtain the same shared state regardless of the order on how **A** or **B** were initialized, see for example the results of running `./Borg.py A` and `./Borg.py B`.

+## The MetaBorg

 ### References